Close

 The Military Child Initiative works to improve educational environments for military children to meet their unique needs.
 The initiative works through a partnership with the Defense Department, the Johns Hopkins Bloomberg School of Public Health, and the Johns Hopkins Center on School, Family and Community Partnerships.
 The website provides information about the initiative and the technical assistance available through this program.

 The Head Start program is available to families that have low income, a foster child or a child with special needs.
-The program teaches reading, math and other developmental skills to children age 5 and younger before they start kindergarten.
+The program teaches reading, math and other developmental skills to children ages 5 and younger before they start kindergarten.
 Children also receive nutrition, health and social services.

 The Sure Start Program was developed by the DOD to provide Head Start-like services to military families living overseas.
 The full-day preschool program is open primarily to 4-year-old children of eligible command-sponsored service members.
 The program provides hands-on, interactive experiences and activities that focus on interest areas such as computers, dramatic play, toys and games, sand and water, library, outdoors, music and movement, cooking, discovery, art and blocks.